How Internet Slang Evolves: From SMS to TikTok - The Complete Journey

 The pattern: Users created language to signal community membership:

-- "Poke" — Facebook interaction signal
+- "Poke" β Facebook interaction signal

-- "Status" — Profile expression
+- "Status" β Profile expression

-- "Friend request" — Social connection language
+- "Friend request" β Social connection language

 Why it changed: Social media created communities where language signaled belonging.
 Slang became identity expression, not just efficiency.
+When Facebook opened to the general public in 2006, it introduced millions of users to platform-specific vocabulary overnight.
+Your grandmother did not just join a website β she entered a linguistic ecosystem.

-Cultural significance: Social media introduced identity expression into internet slang—language became about belonging, not just efficiency.
+Cultural significance: Social media introduced identity expression into internet slang β language became about belonging, not just efficiency.

 Twitter: The 280-Character Revolution